Secured-Pi/raspberry-pi-client/README.md

 If you did not, you may have to copy some files over from your system python path (you can find how to do this on StackOverflow...I will provide a link later)

-In the src/main.py file, change you Django server to the appropriate  network ip of the computer running the Django server (you can find this by running ifconfig on the machine).
+In the src/main.py file, change your Django server to the appropriate  network ip of the computer running the Django server (you can find this by running ifconfig on the machine).
 Do this for the user_authentication.py as well.
 Then to register your account (assuming the Django server is running and you have